 PCOD & Dosha Imbalance – An Ayurvedic ViewpointDr.
 Surya Bhagwati

 Estimated to have a prevalence rate as high as 20% in India, PCOD (Polycystic Ovarian Disease) is increasingly regarded as a public health threat.
 PCOD or PCOS is particularly concerning as it is an endocrinal disorder that affects young women during their childbearing years.
-This has adverse effects on metabolic and reproductive health, also raising the risk of other ailments like infertility, diabetes, heart disease, and cancer.
+This has adverse effects on metabolic and reproductive health, also raising the risk of other ailments like infertility, sugar control, heart disease, and cancer.

 As PCOS is classified as a chronic or incurable condition, conventional treatment is aimed at managing symptoms and preventing complications, but these treatments must be taken for life and can also cause other side effects.
 A closer look at the Ayurvedic perspective of PCOD can help shed some light on the underlying causes, which are not clearly understood by modern science, also giving us natural treatment options that are safe and effective.